rust-lang/rfcs/text/0000-destructor-guarantees.md

 # Alternatives

+RFC PR 1066 is partially an alternative to this RFC, and vice versa.

 Other possible names for `Leak`: `MayLeak`, `Leakable`, `MaybeDrop`.

 Introduce `Leak` post-1.0 and add it to bounds by default, the same way `Sized` works today.

-RFC PR 1066 is partially an alternative to this RFC, and vice versa.
+## Drawbacks of Introducing Leak in 1.X (Why should we rush?)

+Unlike with `Sized`, the vast majority of code actually does want what would be `T: ?Leak`, meaning that over time we would either see lots of unnecessarily restrictive bounds or the proliferation of `T: ?Leak` all over pretty much all generic code.

 # Unresolved questions